equinixmetal-archive/docs-packet-legacy/guides/02-devops/01-apache-kafka-on-core-os.md

 <!-- <meta>
 {
     "title": "Apache Kafka on CoreOS",
-    "description": "Quick and easy way of setting up a Kafka cluster on a single Packet bare-metal machine.
-The entire setup will have the default Zookeeper instance that ships with Kafka, and three message brokers.", "tag": ["AMD", "Apache", "CoreOS", "Kafa"],
+    "description": "Setting up a Kafka cluster on a single machine on the Packet Platform", "tag": ["AMD", "Apache", "CoreOS", "Kafa"],
     "seo-title": "Apache Kafka on CoreOS - Packet Technical Guides", "seo-description": "Setup Kafka cluster on a single Packet bare-metal machine",